 I’m passionate about providing stimulating environments for the pets I care for; I go to a variety of walking spots in Hertfordshire (smells are so enriching and important for the brain’s limbic system!).
 I also like to find out their favourite games and toys to play with depending on their breed.
 I believe that pets are individuals who have different needs, likes and dislikes and I care for them based around this.

-We offer solo dog walks or walk 2 dogs from the same household.
+We offer solo or one to one dog walks or walk 2 dogs from the same household.

 We offer solo dog walks or walk 2 dogs from the same household.
 I believe in supervised, controlled dog play rather than letting dogs loose and things getting out of hand, and dogs that are less boisterous feeling uncomfortable.
 Moreover, with solo dog walks, if a dog was unwell it means we can get them to the vet as quickly and efficiently as possible.